 European tours include things like ‘Best of’ country tours, ‘Great Italian Cities’, ‘Spanish Wonder Summer’ and ‘Traditional Europe’.
 Their experience and expertise is evident at each stage and you’ll discover more than you ever expected.

-As the name might suggest, this is one of the best European tour companies for its fun sense of adventure in all the tours it runs.
-It helps that it was established by a traveller at heart, Bruce Poon Tip, who got the idea after backpacking in Asia.
+As the name might suggest, G Adventures is one of the best European tour companies for its fun sense of adventure in all the tours it runs.
+It helps that it was established by a traveler at heart, Bruce Poon Tip, who got the idea after backpacking in Asia.